What Otc Medicine Is Good For Vertigo? | Quick Relief Guide

 Stay hydrated to support overall balance and reduce dizziness.

-Avoid alcohol as it can worsen vertigo and balance issues.
+Avoid alcohol as it can worsen vertigo symptoms and medicine side effects.

 Frequently Asked Questions